hugospinelli/typetree/README.rst

     typetree.print_tree(dom, config=typetree.Format.DOM, max_search=15)

 Which gives the same output.
+The extra vertical line on :code:`<#document>[1]` indicates that additional items might be present, but the search was interrupted.

 **Interactive GUI**